-A: The top 10 agricultural producing States, in terms of cash receipts are (in descending order): California, Iowa, Texas, Nebraska, Illinois, Minnesota, Kansas, North Carolina, Indiana, and Missouri.
-These and related statistics can be found among ERS's Farm Income and Wealth Statistics.
+A: In 2014, the top 10 agricultural producing States, in terms of cash receipts were (in descending order): California, Iowa, Texas, Nebraska, Illinois, Minnesota, Kansas, Indiana, North Carolina, and Wisconsin.
+These and related statistics can be found in ERS's Farm Income and Wealth Statistics.

 Q: What are the leading farm commodities in the United States, in terms of cash receipts?

-A: Cattle and calves producers earned the largest receipts, followed by producers of corn, soybeans, dairy products, and broilers.
-These and related statistics can be found among ERS's Farm Income and Wealth Statistics (see "Leading Commodities by State, 2009").
+A: In 2014, the largest cash receipts were from cattle/calves production, followed by production of corn, milk/dairy products, soybeans, broilers, and hogs.
+These and related statistics can be found in ERS's Farm Income and Wealth Statistics.

 Q: Are family farms disappearing?

 A: No. In fact, family farms have accounted for a large majority of farm numbers and agricultural sales since the 1970s.
 But as production shifts to larger farms, family-owned farm businesses often become incorporated.
 Family corporations (having more than half the voting stock held by individuals related by blood or marriage) account for about a fifth of farm sales.